Getting started with your own model#

 return output

-Edit your predict.py file and fill in the functions with your own model's setup and prediction code.
+Edit your run.py file and fill in the functions with your own model's setup and run code.
 You might need to import parts of your model from another file.

-You also need to define the inputs to your model as arguments to the predict() function, as demonstrated above.
+You also need to define the inputs to your model as arguments to the run() function, as demonstrated above.
 For each argument, you need to annotate with a type.
 The supported types are:

 You can provide more information about the input with the Input() function, as shown above.
 It takes these basic arguments:

 There are some more advanced options you can pass, too.
-For more details, take a look at the prediction interface documentation.
+For more details, take a look at the run interface documentation.

-Next, add the line predict: "predict.py:Predictor" to your cog.yaml, so it looks something like this:
+Next, add the line run: "run.py:Runner" to your cog.yaml, so it looks something like this:

 build:

 That's it!
-To test this works, try running a prediction on the model:
+To test this works, try running the model:

 ✓ Building Docker image from cog.yaml...
 Successfully built 664ef88bc1f4